 Adjuvanted to boost the immune response

-FLUAD QUADRIVALENT is designed to address weakened immune systems + strain mismatch in adults 65+ by boosting immune response beyond standard-dose flu vaccines.1-4
+FLUAD is designed to address weakened immune systems + strain mismatch in adults 65+ by boosting the immune response beyond standard-dose flu vaccines.1-4

 Watch how an adjuvant does more than antigen alone